milestonesys/mipsdk-samples-vps/VPSToolkit/VPS-Protocol.md

 - Media: Binary data, usually video frames.
 Data from XProtect has an initial “milestone generic byte data header” prepended to describe data.
 - Metadata: A timestamp in milliseconds after UNIX Epoch as 64 bit unsigned integer, network (big) endianness, immediately followed by metadata in Onvif XML encoded as UTF-8.
+- Event: Has the following structure:
+    *  8 bytes TimeStamp - in milliseconds after UNIX Epoch as 64 bit unsigned integer, network (big) endianness
+    *  16 bytes SourceId - GUID of the source sending the event mixed-endian format: https://en.wikipedia.org/wiki/Universally_unique_identifier#Encoding
+    *  16 bytes EventId - GUID of the event being trigered in mixed-endian format: https://en.wikipedia.org/wiki/Universally_unique_identifier#Encoding
+    *  2 bytes SourceNameLength - integer value containing the number of bytes for the next data (Trigger Source Name), network (big) endianness
+    *  SourceNameLength number of bytes Trigger Source Name - the name of the source trigerring the event in ASCII
+    *  Byte array of data - the rest of the payload is cutom data send direcly.

 ## The XProtect Recording Server’s Client Implementation